joolfe/postman-util-lib/README.md

 - Can i test with newman and a postman collection?
 - Create a collection with the "installation" process
+- Customize a little the jeckill theme.
 - Create docs to explain how to use it
-- Publish doc in github pages
-- Customize a little the jeckill theme.
 - Play with github actions to do the work when push new versions.

 # Pending Docs

+- Put a logo in the redme
+- Put logo in the docs
 - Manual or Automatic (using postman) installation.
 - Explain where is going to be published.
 - Provided methods.